 How to find simple interest in Python

-Learn how to calculate simple interest in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Discover multiple ways to find simple interest in Python.
+Get tips, see real-world examples, and learn how to debug common errors.

 How to find simple interest in Python